astropy/photutils/docs/detection.rst

 Photutils includes two widely-used tools that are used to detect stars in an image, `DAOFIND`_ and IRAF's `starfind`_.

-:class:`~photutils.DAOStarFinder` is a class that provides an implementation of the `DAOFIND`_ algorithm (`Stetson 1987, PASP 99, 191 <http://adsabs.harvard.edu/abs/1987PASP...99..191S>`_).
+:class:`~photutils.detection.DAOStarFinder` is a class that provides an implementation of the `DAOFIND`_ algorithm (`Stetson 1987, PASP 99, 191 <http://adsabs.harvard.edu/abs/1987PASP...99..191S>`_).
 It
-searches images for local density maxima that have a peak amplitude greater than a specified threshold (the threshold is applied to a convolved image) and have a size and shape similar to a defined 2D Gaussian kernel.  :class:`~photutils.DAOStarFinder` also provides an estimate of the objects' roundness and sharpness, whose lower and upper bounds can be specified.
+searches images for local density maxima that have a peak amplitude greater than a specified threshold (the threshold is applied to a convolved image) and have a size and shape similar to a defined 2D Gaussian kernel.  :class:`~photutils.detection.DAOStarFinder` also provides an estimate of the objects' roundness and sharpness, whose lower and upper bounds can be specified.

-:class:`~photutils.IRAFStarFinder` is a class that implements IRAF's `starfind`_ algorithm.
-It is fundamentally similar to :class:`~photutils.DAOStarFinder`, but :class:`~photutils.DAOStarFinder` can use an elliptical Gaussian kernel.
-One other difference in :class:`~photutils.IRAFStarFinder` is that it calculates the objects' centroid, roundness, and sharpness using image moments.
+:class:`~photutils.detection.IRAFStarFinder` is a class that implements IRAF's `starfind`_ algorithm.
+It is fundamentally similar to :class:`~photutils.detection.DAOStarFinder`, but :class:`~photutils.detection.DAOStarFinder` can use an elliptical Gaussian kernel.
+One other difference in :class:`~photutils.detection.IRAFStarFinder` is that it calculates the objects' centroid, roundness, and sharpness using image moments.

 As an example, let's load an image from the bundled datasets and select a subset of the image.
 We will estimate the background and